 The World Health Organisation has reported that more than a hundred people have died form cholera in the Ivory Coast.

-The World Health Organisation has reported that more than a hundred people have died form cholera in the Ivory Coast.
+Background: The World Health Organisation has reported that more than a hundred people have died form cholera in the Ivory Coast.
 WHO has already reporter 60 deaths in Guinea, and serious infection in Liberia and Sierra Leone.